 - Persons with a history of heat urticaria may develop hives with exposure to light pulses.

 - We’ll want to review your prescriptions and non-prescriptions (be sure to include herbal or natural remedies) as some medications can cause photosensitivity.
 For those taking photosensitive medications, we’ll want to perform a test patch at least twenty-four (24) hours before treatment.

-- Women of Middle Eastern and Mediterranean descent and persons who have an ill-defined hairline with no obvious transition of the hairline to the face.
+- Persons of Middle Eastern and Mediterranean descent and persons who have an ill-defined hairline with no obvious transition of the hairline to the face.
 These patients are at a high risk for hair stimulation and should be advised of this phenomenon before treating.